 Ernst & Young explain at the end of the first page (Assurance Practitioner's Responsibility) that have not sought to gather all the evidence that would be required if they were providing a reasonable level of assurance.
 This statement is designed to warn the reader that there is a lower level of assurance provided than for a financial statement audit, and that the auditor has not done as much, or the type of, work as would be done for a higher level of assurance (such as that provided in a financial statement audit).
-Ernst & Young explain the specific type of testing that was not done, e.g. testing controls.
-They go on to explain the type of work they did do in the section 'Work performed'.
+Ernst & Young explain the type of work they did do in the section 'Work performed'.